Last reviewed on 31 March 2021

 There are lots of things you can do to protect your physical and mental health during this time.
 If you’re at home with other members of your family, it might be useful to agree a self-isolation plan so that you all know what to expect.
 This could include what your daily routine should look like and how you’ll give each other space.

 Read our advice for parents and carers and advice for children and young people.
 Check out our article about how to maintain a healthy, balanced diet and visit the NHS Live Well and Sport England websites.
-Listen to our podcast about mindfulness and get free access to 20 guided meditations from our partners at Wellmind Health (Meditainment).
+Listen to our podcast about mindfulness and check out the Meditainment app.

 I’m very worried about self-isolating – how can Good Thinking help me with deal with this anxiety and stress?